-If you have a disability and need help with access to care, please call us at Member Services (phone numbers are printed on the back cover of this document).
+If you have a disability and need help with access to care, please call us at Member Services.
 If you have a complaint, such as a problem with wheelchair access, Member Services can help.

 SECTION 3 Notice about Medicare Secondary Payer subrogation rights